safyan-yaqoob/Asp.Net_Core_Auth_Server/README.md

 To set up the project:

 1. Clone this repository.
+2. Open it in Visual Studio.
-2. Configure PostgreSQL as the database.
+3. Configure PostgreSQL as the database.
-3. Install the required OpenIddict packages using NuGet.
+4. Install the required OpenIddict packages using NuGet.
-4. Configure OpenIddict in your ASP.NET Core application.
+5. Configure OpenIddict in your ASP.NET Core application.
+6. Run both projects separately after the required configurations (connection string etc.)

 ## Code Structure